malaybaku/VMagicMirror/docs/pages/english/docs/motion.md

 #### Upper Body
 {: .doc-sec2 }

 `Always-Hands-Down Mode`: Turn on to force both arms always on.
-This mode increases body translate motion.
-This check is same as the one in `Streaming` tab.
+This mode increases body translate motion.  `Streaming` tab supports same feature.

+`Key/Mouse Motion`: Select how avatar moves by keyboard and mouse input. `Streaming` tab supports same feature.

+`Gamepad Motion`: Select how avatar moves by gamepad input. `Streaming` tab supports same feature.

+When you choose `Pen Tablet` in `Key/Mouse Motion`, the avatar will look to the tablet area during the input.

+Also, when you choose `Arcade Stick` in `Gamepad Motion`, the avatar will react to ABXY/L1L2R1R2 buttons and left stick input, and will ignore other inputs like start button press.

 #### Arm
 {: .doc-sec2 }